Bilingual-Annotation-Task-Force/python-tagger/README.md

 To run script from terminal
-  Evaluation.py gold-Standard testCorpus
+  Evaluation.py goldStandard testCorpus

-  gold-Standard must be in the format Index/tToken/tTag testCorpus must be raw text in utf-8
+goldStandard must be in the format Index/tToken/tTag

+testCorpus must be raw text in utf-8